#SimpolQuick: Your existence matters

 Print

 Welcome to #SimpolQuick — where we tell short stories of love, life, and little heartbreaks.
 In every tale, we uncover a slice of emotion set in our own backyard.
 These are stories for anyone who’s ever felt a little too much and said a little too late.
+Remember, your existence matters in every tale.

 There was always this idea of you — the smart, quiet, grumpy yet beautiful girl who, in an instant, made my heart flutter.
 I used to wonder: can someone like you, who seemed to carry the world with such grace, ever feel unsure about anything?
 With just one look, my heart raced — like I was about to launch a nuclear bomb, except it was just me, falling.
 Hard.
+Yet, in all of this, your existence matters more than you know.

 One lazy afternoon at a cafe in Katipunan, you asked me, “If you were an object, what would you be?”
 I said, “An umbrella.”
 You blinked, a half-smile forming.
 “Why?”